Reuben-Brewer/FutekForceTorqueReaderUSB520_ReubenPython3Class/README.md

 Apache 2 License

-Software Revision G, 01/09/2026
+Software Revision H, 02/02/2026

 Verified working on:

 Python 3.11/12/13

-Windows 10/11 64-bit
+Windows 10/11 64-bit in DLL or USB-Serial mode (limited to 10Hz).

+Raspberry Pi Bookworm in USB-Serial mode (limited to 10Hz).

 IMPORTANT NOTE 0:

 Although ASCII-output is available, it's limited to 10Hz.
-As such, this code supports only the Windows-DLL method of communicating with the reader.
+As such, you'll get MUCH faster sampling using the Windows-DLL method of communicating with the reader.
+Unfortunately, you're stuck at 10Hz on Ubuntu and Raspberry Pi as they can't load the DLL.

 IMPORTANT NOTE 1: